top of page

 Banksy Museum

-Banksy, one of the most enigmatic figures in contemporary art, has been a subject of public debate for decades, while his/her identity remains unknown .
-His art is sharply social, ironic and provocative, often reflecting on wars, consumerism, police brutality and the refugee crisis.
-Although his first works originally appeared on the streets of Bristol, England, Banksy has now become a global phenomenon.
-His style is easily recognizable: black and white stenciling, powerful
+Banksy, one of the most enigmatic figures in contemporary art, has been a subject of public debate for decades, while their identity remains unknown .
+Their art is sharply social, ironic and provocative, often reflecting on wars, consumerism, police brutality and the refugee crisis.
+Although their first works originally appeared on the streets of Bristol, England, Banksy has now become a global phenomenon.
+Their style is easily recognizable: black and white stenciling, power

 The story of the "Kiss of Freedom"